night2014lds-boop/circle-painel/README.md

 This project was envisioned, designed, and developed entirely by **night2014lds-boop** (GitHub: [night26](https://github.com)).

-### ⚠️ Code Usage Rules (License and Credits)
+### ⚠️
-- **You are allowed** to clone, study, modify, and use this code for personal purposes.
+1. **When you modify the files to fix**
-- **It is strictly PROHIBITED** to redistribute, republish, or sell this code (or modified parts of it) without explicitly keeping the original creator's credits and name (**night2014lds-boop**) at the top of the files and in the documentation.
-Respect the developer's work!
+2.  them or sell them claiming they are yours—don't do that; simply include the creator's name at the beginning or end of the code.

 ---